Amphetamines Addiction & Abuse

 As with co-occurring addictions, dual diagnosis typically renders treatment much more complicated, as both issues require simultaneous treatment and the treatment of one can often interfere with that of another.
 Specialist care, potentially at a rehab facility specialising in dual diagnosis, is usually required in such cases.

 Problematic Signs and Symptoms of Amphetamines Use

-For many reasons, including the stigma associated with drug abuse, amphetamine users frequently go significant lengths to conceal their consumption of amphetamines, and it can sometimes be very hard to identify if and when an individual has taken amphetamines.
-However, some negative physical, psychological and behavioural symptoms may be observed which can be an indication that someone is abusing amphetamines, including:
+For many reasons, including the stigma associated with drug abuse, amphetamine users frequently go significant lengths to conceal their consumption of amphetamines, and it can sometimes be tough to identify if and when an individual has taken amphetamines.
+However, some negative physical, psychological and behavioural symptoms may be observed, which can be an indication that someone is abusing amphetamines, including:

 - Aggression and hostility